Dan R. Tonkovich

-Daniel R. "Dan" Tonkovich (April 17, 1946 – February 10, 2002) was an American politician who served as a member of the West Virginia House of Delegates and the Democratic President of the West Virginia Senate from Marshall County.
+Daniel R. Tonkovich (April 17, 1946 – February 10, 2002) was an American politician who served as a member of the West Virginia House of Delegates and the Democratic President of the West Virginia Senate from Marshall County.

 Background

 Dan R. Tonkovich was the son of Olga (Ovchinnik) Tonkovich of Benwood, West Virginia, and Daniel Tonkovich.
 He was a graduate of Bishop Donahue Memorial High School in McMechen and received a B.A. degree from West Liberty State College and a M.P.A. degree from the Maxwell School of Citizenship and Public Affairs, Syracuse University.

 Tonkovich then served in the United States Army Infantry in Vietnam.

 Career

 Tonkovich was elected to the West Virginia House of Delegates in 1972 and 1974 and was then elected to the West Virginia Senate from the 2nd Senatorial District in 1979, the first senator from Marshall County elected to the office and was named one of the "Outstanding Young Men of America" in 1974, 1976 and 1977.
 Tonkovich was appointed Senate Majority Whip in 1981 and Senate Majority Leader in 1983.
 In 1984 he was elected again.
 While in the legislature, he served on many committees including Education, Health and Welfare committees and the Interim Committee on Penal Reform.
 He was also involved in the passage of the State Open Meetings Law and the Freedom of Information Act.
 He was also a member of the Democratic National Committee as well as the Congressional Senatorial Committee.